Shawn391/ECE143_G9_Parking_Meter_Payment/README.md

 ```
 ### How To Run

+Since each of us is responsible for a different part, the preprocessing of the data set is different, so there is no data analysis and visualization code integrated together, and different parts need to be run.
+Please follow the instructions below and feel free to contact us if you have any questions.

 1. Data_Preprocessing: `pre_process.py` and `preprocess_func.py`
 * Download `treas_parking_meters_loc_datasd.csv` and `treas_parking_payments_2023/2022/2021/2020/2019/2018_datasd.csv`
 * Ensure the script and datasets are the in the same directory